Please note that the website might not function correctly using an outdated browser. We recommend updating your browser or using another one.

 The nature of the business relationships with suppliers varies with respect to the type of product or service purchased and can be long-term or short-term, contractual or non-contractual, project-based or event-based.
-The Sampo Group companies can, for example, offer networks of repair shops that have a long-term contractual relationship with the Group companies.
+Sampo Group can, for example, offer networks of repair shops that have a long-term contractual relationship with the Group companies.
 On the other hand, certain suppliers, such as external consultants, are typically hired on a project basis and can be both long-term and short-term.

 If has a Supplier Code of Conduct that defines the minimum requirements that If asks suppliers to comply with.
 The code covers the areas of human rights, labour rights, the environment including climate change, and anti-corruption, and it is based on the ten principles of the UN Global Compact and its underlying conventions and declarations.
 If’s claims handling contractors, such as vehicle or property repair contractors, are required to comply with If’s Supplier Code of Conduct.
 They must, for example, ensure the fair and equal treatment of all employees, take appropriate measures to protect privacy rights and secrecy, promote the development and use of environmentally friendly technologies, and compete in a fair and honest way.